Can you imagine a lifelong love affair with the sea? Career opportunities include:

 - the ecology and management of coastal marine, estuarine and freshwater ecosystems

 - the ecology and management of marine wildlife and fisheries

 - the effects of a drying climate on ecological function and biodiversity in rivers and streams

 - the impacts and risk assessment of aquatic pollution

 - sustainable aquaculture.

-Image: courtesy of Andrew Newton, published in 'Melbourne Down Under' by Sheree Marris a Marine Biology Graduate from Deakin University.
+The seal and seahorse images shown are courtesy of Andrew Newton, published in 'Melbourne Down Under' by Sheree Marris, a marine biology graduate from Deakin University.

 Browse other disciplines within environment

 Choose an area that you're interested in and learn how Deakin's extensive range of study options and experiences can help turn your dreams into reality.